Nagendra1997/libmesibo/anatomy.md

 ## Anatomy of a Mesibo Application

 Mesibo is designed to be a cross-platform API, maintaining the same API signature and performance across all platforms.
 Two components form any Mesibo Application:
-- Sending data, implemented by a functional interface
+- Sending the data, implemented by a functional interface
 - Recieving the data, implemented by a callback interface

-## Sending data
+## Sending the data

 To send data from one endpoint to another is remarkably simple using Mesibo.
 Based on the type of data you need to send there is a wide range of API functions you can use.
 You can also interact with your database in which case you will be sending a message to the database ie-a query